mikedilger/mosaic-spec/docs/websockets.md

 ### Sec-WebSocket-Protocol

-Clients must present the `Sec-WebSocket-Protocol` header field in the handshake with WebSocket with the value `mosaic2024`.
+Clients MUST present the `Sec-WebSocket-Protocol` header field in the handshake with WebSocket with the value `mosaic2024`.
 If this is not presented, a server may either refuse service and close the connection, or presume the connection is nostr (if it is dual-stack).
-It should not presume the connection is Mosaic.
+It SHOULD NOT presume the connection is Mosaic.

 Servers MUST reply with the protocol they have accepted in the same